Pupil Premium Strategy

 Note: As a National Support School, Aston Fields Middle School supports other schools in improving outcomes for disadvantaged pupils and was one of three schools asked to speak at a recent LA Conference on the effective use of Pupil Premium funding along with Sir John Dunford, former National Pupil Premium Champion.

 Pupil Premium funding is enabling the school to diminish differences for Pupil Premium pupils compared to 'other' pupils nationally and within the school.
 As a result, they are now doing better and differences are diminishing.
-The school would also not have a specialist support room or designated Pupil Premium Mentor or Intervention Manager without this funding.
+The school would also not have a specialist support room or designated Lead Teacher for Disadvantaged Pupils Intervention Manager without this funding.

 The Governing Body monitors the impact of the school's Pupil Premium Strategy and outcomes for pupils on a termly basis and Mr G Wigley is the governor link person for Pupil Premium.
-Mrs Hales, Assistant Headteacher is the person in school responsible for Pupil Premium.
+Mrs Hales, Head of School/Acting Headteacher is the person in school responsible for Pupil Premium.
 Please contact her if you would like further information on Pupil Premium.

 The Governing Body